 Attracting and retaining the best people for the job has always been challenging, but these days it’s about more than just money.
 Today, employees value a workplace that sees them as people, supports their needs and helps them find a better work-life balance.
-In fact, one survey found that more than 80% of employees would choose benefits or perks over a pay raise.1
+In fact, one survey found that more than 80% of employees say they consider benefits when choosing between jobs, even when that would result in choosing a lower-paying job with better benefits.1

 For you, that means offering an enhanced employee support package that can attract top talent while staying within your budget.
-Not an easy task, especially since 80% of employers expect health and wellness costs to continue rising.2 It’s no wonder that business leaders report that cost is their #1 benefits challenge.3 But finding the ideal balance can mean you’ll win the respect and gratitude of your company and the people who make it work.
+Not an easy task, especially since the No. 1 benefits challenge employers face is offering robust benefits while staying within budget.2 But finding the ideal balance can mean you’ll win the respect and gratitude of your company and the people who make it work.

 Here are six perks that may show your employees you care without breaking the bank.

-A recent Business Solver survey shows that 95% of employees want flexible hours, and the people who hire them agree.4 Gone is the notion that to do a good job at work, an employee must be on-site from nine to five, five days a week.
+A recent Business Solver survey shows that 95% of employees want flexible hours, and the people who hire them agree.3 Gone is the notion that to do a good job at work, an employee must be on-site from nine to five, five days a week.
 At-will hours are an option in some industries; in others that require physical presence, split shifts and schedule restructuring can help achieve a similar result.
-The pandemic has helped us all understand that productivity isn’t necessarily measured in.
-What’s more, flexible work hours are highly favored by women, who are still most likely to be responsible for childcare and housework.5, 6, Flexible hours may help retain female talent,7 and having women in the workplace benefits everybody.8
+The pandemic has helped us all understand that productivity isn’t necessarily measured in hours but rather in results.
+What’s more, offering flexible work hours to everyone might have a disproportionately positive effect on female workers, enabling them to maintain a work-life balance (including demands such as child care) without taking a part-time position with fewer hours.4

 Work from home